-Australia’s most beautiful drives
+Australia’s five most beautiful drives

 The road journey is an adventure classic like no other.
 In the sunburnt country, the land of sweeping plains, nothing beats setting your wheels spinning in some prime piece of real estate.

 For some that might involve a four-wheel drive with a bull-bar on the front and a swag in the back, for others a rollercoaster ride through rainforests with birds serenading from the canopy overhead.
 Along the way you’ll discover majestic scenery, wildlife, national parks crammed with wonders, possibly some beaches the rest of the world would kill for, and country towns where every creaking door has a story to tell.
 (More: Must-do Victorian roadtrips)

 Here are five of the best and most beautiful Australian drives to add your your road trip bucket list.

 Slides: The Bay of Fires, Great Ocean Road, Mount Wollumbin (Mount Warning), Kings Canyon and Busselton.

 1135-kilometre loop (1750-kilometre loop for two-wheel drives).
 Allow five to six days.

 The back road between Alice Springs and Ayers Rock, the Red Centre Way is a soul-stealing journey through the ancient, seared majesty of Central Australia.
 While it’s possible to tackle the road in a conventional two-wheel-drive vehicle in dry weather, a four-wheel drive is a safer bet.
 Better still if it’s a campervan.
 The region reserves its magic for those who sleep under the stars.